Doing less

 The Mega apps

-An article, posted 9 months ago filed in app, apple, eclipse, Evolution, java, linux, netscape, os, OSS, outlook, uml, Firefox, ai & mozilla.
+An article, posted about one year ago filed in app, apple, eclipse, Evolution, java, linux, netscape, os, OSS, outlook, uml, Firefox, ai & mozilla.

 Around 2000 I worked on Java Web apps using Eclipse, an open source IDE, which was also extendable with all kinds of tools.
 Since it was an IDE some made tools for drawing code with UML (connecting named boxes with attributes).
 But it was also the playground for tools less related to coding.
 It became a kind of OS running on an OS.